Multimodal self-supervised learning for lesion localization: CONCLUSION

 \section{CONCLUSION}

-We have developed a novel multimodal self-supervised learning method aimed at precisely locating lesions in chest X-ray images through concise lesion descriptions.
+A novel multimodal self-supervised learning method has been developed aimed at precisely locating lesions in chest X-ray images through concise lesion descriptions.
 This approach does not rely on location annotations, but instead uses sentences from medical reports as semantic units to match local regions of the image.
-By integrating global and local contrastive losses, our method learns a shared latent semantic representation, thereby achieving fine-grained semantic alignment.
-To confirm the effectiveness of our method, we validated it on three independent external test datasets and achieved state-of-the-art results.
-Our method demonstrates strong generalizability in handling various sizes and numbers of diseases.
+By integrating global and local contrastive losses, the method learns a shared latent semantic representation, thereby achieving fine-grained semantic alignment.
+To confirm the effectiveness of this method, it was validated on three independent external test datasets and achieved state-of-the-art results.
+The method demonstrates strong generalizability in handling various sizes and numbers of diseases.
 Moreover, it exhibits exceptional robustness when dealing with previously unseen diseases.
 This is of significant importance for advancements in the medical field, as the emergence of new diseases requires timely and accurate diagnosis and treatment plans.
-Overall, our method shows outstanding localization capabilities in disease detection, highlighting the immense potential of deep learning in medical diagnostic assistance with a large volume of unlabeled data.
+Overall, the method shows encouraging localization capabilities in disease detection, highlighting the immense potential of deep learning in medical diagnostic assistance with a large volume of unlabeled data.